 Some districts have not yet announced final decisions, but some have and all are in the process of figuring out what school looks like when summer ends.

 FOX4 will update this story as more districts release information.
 Drop down the tabs below to see plans for each public school district on the Kansas and Missouri side of the metro:

 Kansas Gov. Laura Kelly issued two executive orders regarding school this fall.
 The first would have moved the back-to-school date back to after Labor Day.
 This order did not pass the state board of education in a 5-5 vote, so it was struck down.
 The second order requires masks, social distancing and hand sanitizer in all classrooms.
 This has been signed and does not need to be approved.

 Baldwin City has delayed classes until Sept.
-9. Leaders are planning to provide on-site and remote learning choices this fall, but on-site learning could move to hybrid learning if cases continue to climb.
+9 and 10 depending on grade.
+Leaders are planning to provide on-site and remote learning choices this fall, but on-site learning could move to hybrid learning if cases continue to climb.
 The district said it plans to follow all of the governor’s health requirements.
-Remote learning will happen online but will be facilitated by a USD 348 teacher.
-More details are expected the week of Aug.
-3.
+Find videos on the districts reopening plan here.

 Eudora has voted to delay classes until Sept.
 3 with students attending for back-to-back half days.
 The first full day of classes will be Sept.
 8. At that time, students who opted for in-person learning will begin a hybrid schedule.
 Regular hand-washing, masks and temperature checks will be required.
 The district also plans to offer 100% remote learning.
 Read the latest announcement here.

 The Lawrence school board voted to delay classes until Sept.
 8 with six weeks of 100% distance learning at that time.
 The district says this will give staff more professional development and preparation time.
 When students are able to return, the district’s task force has prepared three potential models — in-person, hybrid and distance learning.
 Read more here.